I have had scoliosis spinal fusion surgery

 6. FIND a practitioner and take a lesson

 Now that you’ve started moving, you won’t want to stop.
 Look for someone in your town that will listen to you and that you feel comfortable working with.
-Share your scoliometer app and share the Starting Point Series with them.
-Ask them to use these to help you feel better.
-If you are having trouble finding someone locally, many of my staff and I offer virtual lessons and can also help guide you to find a practitioner near you.
-Feel free to contact my studio to get set up.
+Share the Starting Point Series with them.
+Ask them to use these videos to help you feel better.
+If you are having trouble finding someone locally, many of my staff and I offer virtual lessons.
+Feel free to contact my studio for assistance booking.